 Product Data: Submit manufacturers’ technical data including basic system description, options and component sizes.
 Identify all applicable features and options. .

-Shop Drawings: The contractor shall produce and submit shop drawings of products and suspension or mounting systems ointerior elevations or reflected ceiling plans) supplied electronically by the architect.
+Shop Drawings: The contractor shall produce and submit shop drawings of products and suspension or mounting systems of (interior elevations or reflected ceiling plans) supplied electronically by the architect.
 Show overall layout with dimensions and references to details as necessary for penetrations, joints, ends and intersections with other materials or building components.
 Submit schedule of all quantities, sizes, edge banding, borders, veneers and finishes.
 Field-verify site conditions with dimensions shown on shop drawings.

-Samples: Minimum 5” x 7” sample of specified panel and finish with black, nonwoven, fiber backing material; 8” length samples of any exposed wall molding to be provided by manufacturer.
+Samples: Minimum 5” x 7” sample of specified panel and finish with black, non-woven, fiber backing material; 8” length samples of any exposed wall molding to be provided by manufacturer.

 Certifications: Manufacturers’ certifications that products comply with specified requirements, including laboratory reports showing compliance with specified tests and standards.